 You can contact your local office or contact a community housing organisation directly.

-To find organisations in the area you want to live in, visit the Community Housing Federation website.
+To find organisations in the area you want to live in, visit the Community Housing Industry Association website.